 West Michigan Savoyards is a Gilbert & Sullivan performing company that seeks to enrich the community of greater Grand Rapids and West Michigan and make community theater available to senior citizens and students.

-Our 2013 production of The Pirates of Penzance was a huge success!
-Attendance records were broken with over 1100 attending the five performances.
-The Senior Matinee was nearly sold out.
+Our 2014 production of Princess Ida was enjoyed by cast and public alike!
 Thanks to all who attended for your support.
 Special thanks to the cast and crew who spent countless hours rehearsing, building sets, sewing costumes, and more.

 Our scholarship program was initiated in 2013.
-Twelve area high schools were represented with essay papers relating The Pirates of Penzance to subjects including English, Government, Drama, Choir, and after school athletics.
-Click here for a list of winners, finalists, and details for our 2014 Scholarship.
+Twelve area high schools were represented with essay papers relating Princess Ida to subjects including English, Government, Drama, Choir, and after school athletics.
+Click here for a list of winners, finalists, and details from our scholarship program.

 2015 Production: April 30th to May 3rd — Wealthy Theatre

 The villagers of Ploverleigh are preparing to celebrate the

 Alexis and Aline arrive and it soon becomes clear that his widower father Sir Marmaduke and her widowed mother Lady Sangazure are concealing long-held feelings for one another, which propriety however demands remain hidden.
 The betrothal ceremony is carried out, and left alone together Alexis reveals to his fiancé his plans for practical implementation of his principle that love should unite all classes and ranks.
 He has invited a representative from a respectable London firm of sorcerers to Ploverleigh: John Wellington Wells.
 Aline has misgivings about hiring a real sorcerer.
 Nevertheless, Alexis instructs Wells to prepare a batch of love potion, sufficient to affect the entire village, except that it must have no effect on married people.